 This is a breeding ground for crumbs and residue build up.
 For any difficult stains, use a plastic scrubber and toothpaste as it contains a gentle abrasive.

-Dust the fridge condenser coils – (don’t worry we’ll explain what they are!)
+Dust the fridge condenser coils (don’t worry, we’ll explain what they are!)

 Avoiding this can prevent your fridge from cooling properly and thick dust can reduce the efficiency by as much as 25%.
 Once dusted, use a separate brush to clear away any remaining dirt and dust from the coils.

-Disinfect the exterior of your fridge
+Lastly, disinfect the exterior of your fridge

-Last but not least – the exterior of your fridge is the most frequent touch point and can harbour a lot of bacteria.
+Lastly, the exterior of your fridge is the most frequent touch point and can harbour a lot of bacteria.

 When you clean your fridge, remember to dampen your cloth with mild soap and warm water and give special attention to the areas which attract a lot of fingerprints such as the handles and ice dispensers.